JakeWharton/jakewharton.com/_posts/2024-03-21-gradle-toolchains-are-rarely-a-good-idea.md

 Oracle and other large JVM shops devote lots of person-hours to making the JVM faster.
 We have newer garbage collectors that use less memory and consume less CPU.
 Work that happened on startup gets deferred to first-use to try and spread the cost out over the lifetime of the process.
 Algorithms and in-memory representations are specialized for common cases.

+A language compiler is basically a worst-case scenario for the JVM.
+Endless string manipulation, object creation, and so so many maps.
+These areas receive many improvements over the years.
+My favorite of which is that strings which are ASCII-based suddenly occupy half as much memory in Java 9 than in Java 8.
+You know what's often entirely ASCII?
+Java and Kotlin source code!

 ### Not needed for cross-compilation

 Using the Java compiler from JDK 8 I can set `-source` and `-target` to "1.7" to compile a class that works on a Java 7 JVM.
 This does not prevent me from using Java 8 APIs, however.
 You have to add `-bootclasspath` with a pointer to a JDK 7 runtime (`rt.jar`) so that the compiler knows what APIs are available in Java 7.
 You could alternatively use a tool like [Animal Sniffer](https://www.mojohaus.org/animal-sniffer/) to validate that no APIs newer than Java 7 were used.
 In this world, just compiling with JDK 7 to target Java 7 might actually just be easier.